luau-lang/site/src/content/docs/reference/api.md

 void lua_call(lua_State* L, int nargs, int nresults);
 ```

+Performs a call to a function.

+The function or a callable value has to be placed on the stack, followed by `nargs` argument values.
+Both the function and arguments are removed from the top of the stack.
+The specified number of return values `nresults` is placed on top of the stack.

+If call returns fewer than `nresults` values, additional `nil` values will be used to fill in missing returns.
+If call returns more than `nresults` values, extra results will be removed from the stack.

+`nresults` can be a `LUA_MULTRET` value, specifying a variable number of returns.
+In this case, stack will contain the number of values returned from the call without adjustment.

+If the call throws an error, it will propagate out of the function.
+If a protected environment has not been established by an outer `lua_pcall`/`lua_cpcall` or `lua_resume`:

+* If VM is built with `LUA_USE_LONGJMP`:
+  * `panic` callback will be called
+  * if there is no `panic` handler or `panic` handler doesn't jump away, an `abort` will be called
+* If VM is built without `LUA_USE_LONGJMP`:
+  * internal `std::exception` of an internal derived type will be thrown

 ```c
 int lua_pcall(lua_State* L, int nargs, int nresults, int errfunc);
 ```

+Similar to `lua_call`, but performs a call in a new protected environment, similar to Luau's `pcall`/`xpcall` functions.
+Returns the status of the call, see the description of `lua_status`.

+Additional `errfunc` argument can be specified with an index of the error handling callback function.
+When `errfunc` is not 0, if an error occurs, this error handling function will be called, similar to Luau's `xpcall` function.
+When `errfunc` is 0, the error value passes through unchanged.

+If an error occurred, the error object will be placed on the stack.

+We do not recommend using an `errfunc` index pointing into the arguments of the call being performed.

 ```c
 int lua_cpcall(lua_State* L, lua_CFunction func, void* ud);
 ```

+Performs a C function call in a new protected environment.
+Function receives the specified `ud` pointer as its first argument (a `lightuserdata`).
+Returns the status of the call, see the description of `lua_status`.

+Return values placed on the stack are discarded.

+Function pointer `func` cannot be a `nullptr`.

+This function can be used to work with Luau APIs when protected environment has not been established yet.

 ## Comparisons